RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 }
 ```

-This avoid the extra copy `fs::read` does.
-It does not allocate the content of the file in user space memory.
+This approach avoids the extra copy performed by `fs::read` and does not allocate the file's content in user space memory.

 ```
 [ Disk ] → [ Page Cache (1.5 GB) ] ↔ [ mmap view in user space ]